 Students definitively perceive the College's courses as rigorous and of high quality.
-In the 2012 CCSSE student satisfaction survey, the majority of students (61%) report that they often worked harder in order to meet instructor standards or expectations.
+In the 2012 CCSSE student satisfaction survey, the overwhelming majority of students (61%) report that they often, "worked harder than you thought you could to meet an instructor's standards or expectations."
 Including those survey participants who reported "sometimes" doing so, the number of respondents raises to 91%.
-On a related question, 84% of respondents reported that the college encourages them to spend a significant amount of time studying.
-73% report that their coursework frequently requires synthesizing and organizing ideas, information and experiences in new ways.
+On a related question, 84% of respondents reported that the college "[encourages] you to spend significant amounts of time studying."
+73% report that their coursework frequently requires "synthesizing and organizing ideas, information and experiences in new ways."